digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

 across multiple entities and instrument holdings simultaneously.

-In this tutorial, we will limit the complexity by focusing on a single custodian and the transfer of a singular instrument.
+In this tutorial, we will limit the complexity by focusing on a single custodian and the transfer of a single instrument.
 The next tutorial will explore the broader scenario involving multiple custodians.
 Eager learners are encouraged to extend this tutorial and the following one by incorporating more than one instrument as an exercise.